Installation Instructions for iHR and ISS

 1. Planning Installation

 Table 1 lists the system requirements for the server and client components.
 You may install all of the server components on one computer, or you may install them separately.
 The client uses an auto-update function that is similar to Windows Updates.
-For auto-updates to work, each user needs write permissions on their local folder, c:\Program Files\Apex\iHR, and firewalls must allow SOAP messages over HTTP port 80 to/from 64.199.129.131.
+For auto-updates to work, firewalls must allow traffic over HTTP port 80 to/from ihrsoftware.com.
 Apex recommends that all of the workstations, users, and server(s) are joined to the same Windows AD domain.
-Apex provides an alternative update package for network administrators who prefer to disable the auto-updates and control the installation of software revisions.
-See http://iHRsoftware.com/updateHistory.aspx for more information.

 Table 1.
 System Requirements